blownjagga/Guess-My-Number/README.md

 # Guess-My-Number
-Guess My Number is a game created with JavaScript.
+Guess My Number is a guess game created with JavaScript.